MohamadBahgat/Chat_Application-Java/README.md

 # Chat_Application-Java (Worked in it alone)
 This is full chat application, full functions Client-Server and Multi-users using Socket Programming, with GUI in java.

+There are two zipped folders one with sound features and one without sound features as there are some new versions in eclipse does not allow anymore using some old libraries.

+# One more tip:

+I recommend using Eclipse instead of Netbeans in this project.
+It will work with you very fine, just import the project normally and have fun :D.

 # It contains the following features:

 1) Applicable for multi-users.